 On art overcoming outer and inner borders and the chances of a new appreciation in times of upheaval

-Julian Friedrich | February 2022
+Julian Friedrich | Februar 2022

-thank you for your interest in Art Crossing Borders e.V.!
+Thank you for your interest in Art Crossing Borders e.V.!

-Together with them, the association works on new laboratories, exploitation systems and exciting formats that have the potential to radiate back into the art world to inspire and move others as a result.
-International encounters, mutual inspiration and joint discussion about the future of art are important to me personal.
+We work together with the artists on new laboratories, utilisation systems, and exciting formats that have the potential to radiate back into the art world in order to inspire and move others.
+I lay particular importance on international encounters, mutual inspiration, and joint discussion about the future of art.
 A new generation of artists

-should be able to assume their role in society with self-confidence and protection, and to develop their full potential with newly acquired skills.
-Because we need their ideas, visions and alternative perspectives today more than ever!
+should be able to assume their role in society being self-confident and feeling protected, and develop their full potential with newly acquired skills.
+Because we need their ideas, visions, and alternative perspectives today more than ever!